pcarbo/kyoto/README.md

 F34 mice.
 What do these relatedness coefficients tell us about differences in these populations?
 Why do we observe these differences?

-+ Optional: Given probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?
++ Given probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?

-+ Optional: In human studies, people typically use a different realized relatedness matrix.
-Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as **R = X % * % t(X)**, where **X** is the n x p genotype matrix, where n is the number of samples, and p is the number of markers; that is, the matrix populated with the allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
++ In human studies, people typically use a different realized relatedness matrix.
+Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as

+    R <- X % * % t(X)

+where **X** is the *n x p* genotype matrix (*n* is the number of samples, and *p* is the number of markers; that is, the matrix populated with the allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
 In my lecture, I claimed that this matrix would yield identical results.
 Implement this in the script, and demonstrate empirically that this relatedness matrix yields the same (or very similar) LOD scores at the SNPs.
 (In practice, there may be small differences when there is uncertainty in the genotypes, or due to the numerical procedures for computing the maximum likelihood estimates.

 ###Part B